-The encoding procedure is the one used to generate the input to the network for each word in the training corpus.
-To convert a letter string into an activity pattern over the grapheme units, the string is parsed into onset consonant cluster, vowel, and final (coda) consonant cluster.
-This involves simply locating in the string the leftmost contiguous block composed of the letters A, E, I, O, U, or (non-initial) Y. This block of letters is encoded using vowel graphemes listed in Table 2any grapheme contained in the vowel substring is activated; all others are left inactive.
-The substrings to the right and left of the vowel substring are encoded similarly using the onset and coda consonant graphemes, respectively.
-For example, the word SCHOOL activates the onset units S, C, H, and CH, the vowel units O and OO, and the coda unit L. Notice that, in words like GUEST, QUEEN, and SUEDE, the U is parsed as a vowel although it functions as a consonant (cf. GUST, QUEUE, and SUE; Venezky, 1970).
-This is much like the issue with PH in SHEPHERD-such ambiguity is left for the network to cope with.
-The analogous encoding procedure for phonemes used to generate the training patterns for words is even simpler as monosyllabic pronunciations must contain exactly one vowel.
+graphemes, respectively.
+For example, the word SCHOOL activated the onset units S, C, H, and CH, the vowel units O and OO, and the coda unit L. Notice that in words like GUEST, QUEEN, and SUEDE, the U is parsed as a vowel although it functions as a consonant (cf. GUST, QUEUE, and SUE; Venezky, 1970).
+This is much like the issue with PH in SHEP-HERD-such ambiguity was left for the network to cope with.
+The analogous encoding procedure for phonemes used to generate the training patterns for words was even simpler because monosyllabic pronunciations must contain exactly one vowel.

-The decoding procedure for producing pronunciations from phoneme activities generated by the network is likewise straightforward.
-As shown in Table 2, phonemes are grouped into mutually exclusive sets, and these sets are ordered left to right (and top to bottom in the Table).
+The decoding procedure for producing pronunciations from phoneme activities generated by the network was likewise straightforward.
+As shown in Table 2, phonemes are grouped into mutually exclusive sets, and these sets are ordered left to right (and top to bottom in the table).
 This grouping and ordering encode the phonotactic constraints that are necessary to disambiguate pronunciations.
-The response of the network is simply the ordered concatenation of all active phonemes (i.e., with state above 0.5) that are the most active in their set.
-There are only two exceptions to this rule.
-The first is that, as monosyllabic pronunciations must contain a vowel, the most active vowel is included in the network's response regardless of its activity level.
-The second exception relates to the affricate-like units, /ps/, /ks/ and /ts/.
-As described earlier, if one of these units is active along with its components, the order of those components in the response is reversed.
+The response of the network was simply the ordered concatenation of all active phonemes (i.e., with state above 0.5) that were the most active in their set.
+There were only two exceptions to this rule.
+The first was that, because monosyllabic pronunciations must contain a vowel, the most active vowel was included in the network's response regardless of its activity level.
+The second exception relates to the affricate-like units /ps/, /ks/, and /ts/.
+As described earlier, if one of these units was active along with its components, the order of those components in the response was reversed.

 The simplicity of these encoding and decoding procedures is a significant advantage of the current representations over those used by SM89.
-In the latter case, reconstructing a unique string of phonemes corresponding to a pattern of activity over triples of phonemic features is exceedingly difficult, and sometimes impossible (also see Rumelhart & McClelland, 1986; Mozer, 1991).
-In fact, SM89 did not confront this problem-rather, they simply selected the best among a set of alternative pronunciations based on their error scores.
+In the latter case, reconstructing a unique string of phonemes corresponding to a pattern of activity over triples of phonemic features is exceedingly difficult, and sometimes impossible (also see Mozer, 1991; Rumelhart & McClelland, 1986).
+In fact, SM89 did not confront this problem-rather, they simply selected the best among a set of alternative pronunciations on the basis of their error scores.
 In a sense, the SM89 model does not produce explicit pronunciations; it enables another procedure to select among alternatives.
 In contrast, the current decoding procedure does not require externally generated alternatives; every possible pattern of activity over the phoneme units corresponds directly and unambiguously to a particular string of phonemes.
 Nonetheless, it should be kept in mind that the encoding and decoding procedures are external to the network and, hence, constitute additional assumptions about the nature of the knowledge and processing involved in skilled reading, as discussed earlier.